Dissipation driven dynamical topological phase transitions in two-dimensional superconductors

-In this Letter we substantially extend and generalize the approach of Ref.\cite{Peronaci2015}, so to induce a DPT between different superconducting phases realized in a planar, interacting fermionic model with attractive interaction.
-In particular, we allow for the coexistence of two, or more than two, attractive interactions, yielding superconducting order parameters with different symmetries (for instance, $x^2-y^2$ (d-wave) and $xy$ (id-wave) superconducting gaps).
+In this Letter we substantially extend and generalize the approach of Ref.\cite{Peronaci2015}, so as to induce a DPT between different superconducting phases realized in a planar, interacting fermionic model with an attractive interaction.
+In particular, we allow for the coexistence of $x^2-y^2$ ($d$-wave) and $xy$ ($id$-wave) superconducting gaps.
 Then, after quenching the interaction strength(s) at time $t=0$, we let the superconductor behave as an open system by exchanging Bogoliubov quasiparticles with the bath.
-In this way, we account for the dissipative dynamics induced by the interactions between quasiparticles not captured by BCS approximation and/or by the coupling between the fluctuations of the order parameter and the quasiparticle continuum \cite{Yuzbashyan2005,Yuzbashyan2006,Yuzbashyan2006b,Cui2019}.
-In particular, following Refs. \cite{Nava2021,Nava2023}, we do so within the Lindblad Master Equation (LME) approach to the time evolution of the superconductor density matrix $\rho (t)$.
-Our systematic approach is perfectly consistent with the one introduced in Ref.\cite{Cui2019} on phenomenological grounds, as discussed in Ref.\cite{longer_paper}, where we also estimate typical experimental values of the coupling between the system and the bath.
+In this way, we account for the dissipative dynamics induced by the interactions between quasiparticles not captured by the BCS approximation and/or by the coupling between the fluctuations of the order parameter and the quasiparticle continuum \cite{Yuzbashyan2005,Yuzbashyan2006,Yuzbashyan2006b,Cui2019} and/or for the coupling to an external metallic contact \cite{Heimes2014} [a detailed discussion is provided in the Supplemental Material (SM), as well as Refs.\cite{Yuzbashyan2005,Cui2019,Heimes2014,Nava2023}].
+In particular, following Refs. \cite{Nava2021,Nava2023}, we do so within the Lindblad master equation (LME) approach to the time evolution of the superconductor density matrix $\rho (t)$.
+Our systematic approach naturally emerges from the microscopic model of Ref.\cite{Heimes2014}.
+Moreover, it is perfectly consistent with the one introduced in Ref.\cite{Cui2019} on phenomenological grounds, as discussed in Ref.\cite{longer_paper}, where we also estimate typical experimental values of the coupling between the system and the bath.